google/pack/README.md

 <h1 align="center">Portable Asset Compiler Kit</h1>

-"pack" can compile and sign APKs and Google Play app bundles wiithout requiring native software like Android Studio or the SDK Build Tools.
+"pack" can compile and sign APKs and Google Play app bundles without requiring native software like Android Studio or the SDK Build Tools.

 It runs on macOS, Linux, Windows, Android, the Web, or as part of your application via a library.